 - NF Service Set ID.

 - If the consumer is PCF or SMF, it includes the MA PDU Session capability to indicate if the NF instance supports MA PDU session or not.

-- If the consumer is PCF, it includes the DNN replacement capability to indicate if the NF instance supports DNN replacement or not.
+- If the consumer is SMF, it includes the integration with TSN supported or not as decsibed in clause 5.28 in TS 23.501 [2].- If the consumer is PCF, it includes the DNN replacement capability to indicate if the NF instance supports DNN replacement or not.